MrCMS/Mobile-Friendly-Navigation/README.md

 # Mobile Friendly Navigation
-A navigation app containing a widget to be used when you need multi-tier navigation as well as a mobile friendly navigation.
+A Mr CMS navigation app containing a widget to be used when you need multi-tier navigation as well as a mobile friendly navigation.

 # Installation
 Include the App files in to your solution through Visual Studio.